xyproto/zsnes/README.md

 * Supporting 32-bit platforms is not a goal, but pull requests are welcome.
 * Porting the Assembly to C to support more platforms and CPUs was a long term goal, and is done.
 * Supporting Windows and DOS are not goals.
-* Supporting modern Linux distros (and FreeBSD, if possible) is a goal.
+* Supporting modern Linux distros (and FreeBSD and macOS, if possible) is a goal.
 * To be like an LTS release of ZSNES is a goal.
 * Improving the net-play code is a long term goal.